2026 Regular Session

 (i) (j) When a petition for the appointment of a guardian is filed pursuant to §49-4-607a of this code, the court may appoint a guardian for a minor if the court finds by clear and convincing evidence that the appointment is in the minor’s best interest and:

-(1) All parents having or asserting parental rights to the minor consent to the appointment of a guardian, or have had their parental rights to the minor previously terminated;
+(1) All parents having or asserting parental rights to the minor consent to the appointment of a guardian or the parents’ rights have been previously terminated;

 (2) The Department of Human Services consents to the appointment of a guardian; and

-(k) The department, in cases seeking to appoint a guardian pursuant to §49-4-607a of this code, shall file any order entered by a circuit court appointing a guardian pursuant to this article in the underlying juvenile abuse and neglect proceeding.
+(k) The Department of Human Services, in cases seeking to appoint a guardian pursuant to §49-4-607a of this code, shall file any order entered by a circuit court appointing a guardian pursuant to this article in the underlying juvenile abuse and neglect proceeding.

 (l) The court, the guardian or the minor may revoke or terminate the guardianship appointment when: